Showing posts with label ducks. Show all posts

 We saw a 27-foot elevator that was lit up with red, green, and blue lights.

 We exited the elevator into a restaurant, where we were greeted by a hostess.
-She asked us if we wanted to eat at the restaurant or if we just wanted to take the breathtaking view of Memphis.
+She asked us if we wanted to eat at the restaurant or just take in the breathtaking view of Memphis.

 We said we just wanted to walk out onto the balcony and see the view below.